jlongo62/ec2-scheduler/README.md

 To deploy your Serverless application, right click the project in Solution Explorer and select *Publish to AWS Lambda*.<br>

-You will need to create a Cloud Formation Stack called 'ec2-scheduler' You will need to create a S3 Bucket called 'ec2-scheduler'
+You will need to create a S3 Bucket called 'ec2-scheduler' (or whatever you like)<br>
+A Cloud Formation Stack called 'ec2-scheduler' will be created<br>
+Lambdas will be created that are part of the 'ec2-scheduler' Cloud Formation Stack.<br>
+A CloudWatch Rule called UpdateSchedule will be created.<br>

 To view your deployed application open the Stack View window by double-clicking the stack name shown beneath the AWS CloudFormation node in the AWS Explorer tree.